 STATE RECOVERY FROM RENTER RECOVERY FROM THIRD-PARTY WYOMING Recovery of physical damage and loss of use are not prohibited or otherwise regulated.
 Terms of rental agreement control.
 Collision Damage Waivers not regulated.
 Loss of use is recoverable in Wyoming.
 Farmers Home Administration v.
-Redland, 695 P.2d 1031 (Wyo.
+Redland , 695 P.2d 1031 (Wyo.
 1985).
 Rental value is a practical measure used in determining damages for loss of use.
 Wheatland Irrigation Dist. v.
-McGuire, 562 P.2d 287 (Wyo.
+McGuire , 562 P.2d 287 (Wyo.
 1977).
 Another method may be to prove rental or useable value of the vehicle lost.
 Id.
 The fact finder must have sufficient evidence in which it can reasonably determine the amount of the loss with some degree of certainty.
 Id.
 There shouldn't be any speculation when determining loss of use damages.
 Colorado Kenworth v.
 Archie Meek Transp.
-Co., 495 P.2d 1183 (Wyo.
+Co. , 495 P.2d 1183 (Wyo.
 1972).
 A usual method of proof to sustain this type of loss is the cost of hiring or renting another vehicle.
 Id.
-This may be interpreted to allow for loss of use even when another vehicle is not rented.
-There is no caselaw expressly disallowing recovery for loss of use on a total loss claim.
+There is no case law expressly disallowing recovery for loss of use on a total loss claim.
 Accordingly, there is a strong argument that such a claim can be sustained.

 These materials and other materials promulgated by Matthiesen, Wickert & Lehrer, S.C. may become outdated or superseded as time goes by.
 If you should have questions regarding the current applicability of any topics contained in this publication or any publications distributed by Matthiesen, Wickert & Lehrer, S.C., please contact Gary Wickert at gwickert@mwl-law.com.
 This publication is intended for the clients and friends of Matthiesen, Wickert & Lehrer, S.C.
-This information should not be construed as legal advice concerning any factual situation and representation of insurance companies and or individuals by Matthiesen, Wickert & Lehrer, S.C. on specific facts disclosed within the attorney client relationship.
-These materials should not be used in lieu thereof in anyway.
+This information should not be construed as legal advice concerning any factual situation and representation of insurance companies and\or individuals by Matthiesen, Wickert & Lehrer, S.C. on specific facts disclosed within the attorney\client relationship.
+These materials should not be used in lieu thereof in any way.